Three Reasons to Consult a Car Accident Attorney

 The South Carolina Department of Insurance advises that all drivers are required to maintain minimum liability coverage, but this is basically to protect other drivers in the event of an accident in which you are at fault.
 To collect against another driver’s policy, you will need to prove they were to blame.
 We can assist you in gathering evidence including police reports, video surveillance tapes, and witness statements, while consulting with accident reconstruction experts.

-Ensuring that the total amount of property damages and medical expenses are covered.
+Ensuring that the total amount of property damages and medical expenses

 When calculating settlements, insurers often rely on inaccurate repair cost averages, while considering only your current medical expenses.
 An attorney can help make sure the total cost to repair or replace your vehicle and any rental car costs are covered, in addition to getting you compensation for any future medical expenses and lost wages or benefits you are likely incur.